visionof2030-pixel/ExamAI/README.md

 ${reviewInstruction}

-Extract key information from the PDF and create questions.
+Extract key information from the specified content in the PDF and create questions.
 Ensure comprehensive feedback for all options.

 ${languageInstructions.formatInstructions}